On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a DCS-based sensing approach to unlock energy neutrality in EH WSNs by matching the energy demand to the profile of energy supply.
-Our approach is fundamentally different from other CS or DCS approaches~\cite{5595724,6120310} for WSNs that focus purely on the reduction in the required number of measurements; \item We derive a lower bound to the probability of incorrect data reconstruction (PIDR) for both a CS-based data acquisition scheme, which only exploits intra-sensor correlations, and the DCS-based data acquisition scheme, which exploits both intra- and inter-sensor correlations; \item We analyze the performance of the proposed approach via numerical simulations that embody the effect of various system phenomena and parameters (such as signal correlation, energy harvesting correlation, network size, and energy availability level).
+This paper advocates the use of DCS for ESS in IoT applications.
+The key attributes of the proposed approach that lead to ESS are as the following: Due to signal correlations, the number of measurements at the various devices can be substantially lower than the data dimensionality without compromising data recovery.
+In addition, a variable number of measurements can be allocated to different devices (subject to EH constraints) without compromising data recovery.
+Hence, we argue that, due to the energy diversity (associated with the EH process) and the sensing diversity (associated with the DCS process), we can match the energy supply to the energy demand.
+In this way, we can unlock the possibility for ESS.
+Our contributions lead to ESS are as follows: \begin{itemize} \item We propose a DCS-based sensing approach to unlock ESS in EH IoT networks by matching the energy demand to the profile of energy supply.
+Our approach is fundamentally different from other CS or DCS approaches that focus purely on the reduction in the required number of measurements; \item We derive a lower bound to the probability of incorrect data reconstruction (PIDR) for both a CS-based data acquisition scheme, which only exploits intra-sensor correlations, and the DCS-based data acquisition scheme, which exploits both intra- and inter-sensor correlations; \item We analyze the performance of the proposed approach via numerical simulations that embody the effect of various system phenomena and parameters (such as signal correlation, energy harvesting correlation, network size, and energy availability level).